Why Data Analytics Matters to Your Business

 However, the challenges of data processing and optimization stand out together with less evident, though possibly an underlying problem: how to snake through the big volume to define only the data that actually has value.
 This is the challenge only technology has the power to solve.

 Big data from IoT is originated naturally: it is neither biased nor filtered from noise and mistakes at the primary stage.
 So as the organic data collected from software business analysis, customer research, CRM, and similar systems.

 To effectively process this massive volume of data flow and ensure only valuable data comes through, it’s smart to subject it to certain control at the very origination stage.
 In other words, to reasonably bias the process of data creation.

 At Digiteum we have already confronted similar challenges while building a platform for Oxford University Press.
 Research Track is one of the systems that combs through the masses of raw education material to rake up only field-specific data.
 Further, the system processes and optimizes this data for “human perception.”
 In other words, what the system does is controlled instead of random data origination.

 Digiteum, in its turn, foresees opportunities for further research and development in data management and processing.
-In particular, we proceed with the ongoing data conversion platform for Oxford Dictionaries and predict further expertise in data creation projects.
+In particular, our data processing software developers continue working on a data conversion platform for Oxford Dictionaries and predict further expertise in data creation projects.

-All in all, now it is more clear than ever that 2017 will be focused on Big Data challenges pretty seriously.
-Not only for Digiteum, but for business in general.
+All in all, now it is more clear than ever that the next decade will be focused on integrating big data strategy and data-driven business analysis for digital products and services.